 “Thank you very much for working so hard today”.

-I was very skeptical at the beginning, as it seemed too much for me.
+Those who know me well will know that I usually don’t trust those that go with the easy compliments every time they see you.
+Therefore, I was very skeptical at the beginning, as it seemed too much for me.
 Too kind, if that is possible.
-But I was of course very young :).
+But I was of course very young 🙂

 She looked at me, smiled again and said “But you have worked hard, so THANK YOU”